-- Fix existing leaks.
-This is crucial when it comes to preparing your basement for winter, as any existing problems will only become worse (much worse) when the temperatures drop.
+- Fix existing leaks – This is crucial when preparing your basement for winter, as any existing problems will only worsen (much worse) when the temperatures drop.
+During the winter, water can seep into cracks in your home and freeze.
+The freezing water will expand, causing the cracks to become larger, thus allowing even more water into your home.
 After it rains, check the perimeter of your basement, both inside and out, for pooling water, foundation cracks, and any other visible issues.
-During the winter, water can seep into cracks in your home and then freeze.
-The freezing water will expand, causing the cracks to become larger, thus allowing more water into your home.
 If you notice any foundation issues, call a contractor and have them fixed ASAP.

-- Clear your drainage systems.
-As the end of the fall season draws nearer, give your gutters a thorough cleaning to remove any leaves or other debris.
-Blockages in your gutters may cause precipitation to overflow and then leak into your basement.
-If you have a sump pump, get it inspected to make sure it’s in proper working condition.
+- Clear your drainage systems – As the end of the fall season draws nearer, give your gutters a thorough cleaning to remove any leaves or other debris.
+Blockages in your gutters may cause rainwater to overflow and then leak into your basement.
+If you have a sump pump, get it inspected to ensure it’s in proper working condition.
 Pooling water around your sump pump hose may freeze during the winter and cause permanent damage to the sump pump.

-- Protect your pipes.
-Frozen pipes are bad news; frozen water puts pressure on pipes and can cause them to crack or even burst, resulting in serious basement flooding.
-To prevent this from happening, it’s important to insulate your pipes using special pre-molded sleeves, heat tape, fiberglass, or other insulation methods.
-For more information about how to keep your pipes from freezing, contact a local professional.
+- Protect your pipes – Frozen pipes are bad news; frozen water puts pressure on pipes and can cause them to crack or even burst, resulting in basement flooding.
+You can prevent this by insulating your pipes using special, pre-molded sleeves, heat tape, fiberglass, or other insulation methods.
+For more information about keeping your pipes from freezing, contact a local professional.

-- Check humidity levels.
-Basements are prone to moisture and mold growth, especially when humidity levels are high.
-This is mainly an issue in the summertime, but it’s not uncommon for basements to remain humid during the winter months.
-Check the humidity with a humidistat, and if it reads over 50, consider running a humidifier.
-This will remove some of the moisture from your basement and prevent mold and other bacteria from growing.
+- Check the humidity level in the home – Basements are prone to moisture and mold growth, especially with high humidity levels.
+This is mainly an issue in the summertime, but it’s not uncommon for basements to remain humid during winter.
+Check the humidity with a humidistat, and if it reads over 50, consider running a dehumidifier.
+This will remove some moisture from your basement and prevent mold and other bacteria from growing.

-- Service your HVAC system.
-Have a specialist come out to inspect and repair any issues in your heating system and air ducts.
-An efficient heating system will keep you warm and save you significant money on heating costs all winter long.
+- Service your HVAC control system – Have a specialist inspect and repair any issues in your heating system and air ducts.
+An efficient heating system will keep you warm and save you significant money on heating costs.